maryeol/S-B-Project/README.md

     <li>
       <a href="#about-the-project">

-       This project has been carried out within Scheidt & Bachmann company, which is an international company founded on 1872 in Germany.
-   Scheidt & Bachmann Maghreb based in Tunisia is a special team part of the Scheidt & Bachmann division of Parking Solutions.
-   It provides and follows the full range of Parking Management Systems for the Middle East, African and Mediterranean Countries.

 The number of vehicles is increasing significantly and the number of parking spaces in public places and huge buildings for instance: airports, malls, stadiums, etc … are limited.
 These factors are causing traffic congestion which becomes an alarming and growing problem.
 Needless to say, the parking problem has been a major factor since one million barrels of oil were burned every day according to © Happiest Minds Technologies.